Zootopia: Critical response

 Also in The Daily Telegraph, Rosa Prince singled out the film's lead character, Judy Hopps, as a welcome change for Disney animated feature film heroines, such as the Disney Princess franchise.
 She found that unlike those characters' focus on romance or family loyalty, Hopps' focus is on her dream career as a police officer and serving her city.

-Some were critically divided of the message about universal prejudices of all sorts interpreted as an allegory of American racism.
-Nico Lang of Consequence of Sound felt that Disney delivered a kids' version of Crash.
+Some were critically divided by the message about universal prejudices of all sorts interpreted as an allegory of American racism with Nico Lang of Consequence of Sound felt that Disney delivered a kids' version of Crash.
 Others criticized the use of prey and predator species in the "allegory" while critics at The Root stated positively that the movie acknowledges culpability of systemic racism and white supremacy.
+The Encyclopedia of Science Fiction states that the film "uses its premise to examine cultural biases, stereotypes and prejudices, including conveying a strong anti-racist message.
+It avoids the species A = race Y trap; though the viewer needs to accept that, in this context, animal behaviour is being treated as a stereotype."

 Accolades

 The film was chosen by the American Film Institute as one of the top ten films of 2016, and won the Academy Award, Golden Globe, Critics Choice Movie Award and Annie Award for Best Animated Feature Film.
 It also received a nomination for the BAFTA Award for Best Animated Film, which it lost to Kubo and the Two Strings.